rodionsibov/projects/README.md

 Experiment and have fun!
 `

-<small>You are free to modify, save, share, use or do whatever you want with it</small>
+You are free to modify, save, share, use or do whatever you want with it.